 The passage below is a slightly more complex version of the first example but can still be reduced to the same seven chords.
 Learning to recognise these patterns, even when they take on a more complex form such as the one below, is tremendously useful to any musician looking to memorise a piece of music.

-We can actually go a step further, however.
+And we can actually go a step further also.
 Notice how in the second example all the chords have the same shape and simply move up one step at a time?
 This pattern is illustrated in the example below and shows just how far we can reduce our original twenty-one note sequence.
 Now to memorise the sequence all you need to remember is the shape of the chord, where it starts, and where it ends.

-I hope you see how effective thinking about music this way can be.
-In a strange way this kind of memorising can actually be more difficult than rote memorisation but that is kind of the point.
-Olympic athletes don’t look for the easiest way to train, the look for the most effective.
-What is useful about this approach to memory is that is forces you to concentrate on memorising, and how else could it be done?
+I hope you see how effective it can be to think about music in this way.
+Keep in mind, this approach to memorising can initially take a bit more work than rote memorisation, but that is kind of the point.
+What is useful about this approach to memory is that is forces you to study and understand the music in a way you might not if you where just memorising by rote.
+And how else could it be done?